sdpython/mlprodict/_doc/sphinxdoc/source/tutorial/numpy_api_onnx.rst

 an ONNX graph is generated and executed.
 Next time the same function is called, if the input type is the same as before, it reuses the same ONNX graph and same runtime.
 Otherwise, it will generate a new ONNX graph taking this new type as input.
+The expression `x.dtype` returns the type of this input in order to cast the constant `1` into the right type before being used by another operator.

 .. runpython::
     :showcode: